 Why, indeed.
 I’ll tell you why: Nuts are always optional.
 That’s why.
 With the exception of pecan pie, there is no baking recipe known to man that includes nuts as an essential ingredient.
 No bread, no cake, no cookie, and no brownie ever has relied on two cups of chopped nuts, or the whole thing goes to shit.

-Look, let me say this up front: I don’t have a problem with nuts that I can see.
-Toasted pecans, in a bowl, or mancala almonds, salted cashews or even pistachios, all by themselves.
+Let me be very clear about this: I don’t have a problem with nuts that I can see.
+Toasted pecans, in a bowl, or mancala almonds, salted cashews or even pistachios, all by themselves?
 Great snacking.
 And while most of the world’s nuts look, taste, and crunch like tree bark, I’m willing to let that slide because you can do an awful lot to a nut and it’ll taste just fine.
 This is not an anti-nut rant.

-My problem is with stealth nuts.
-Don’t make that face at me; you know exactly what I’m talking about.
-I’m talking about that half a cup of chopped pecans that you dumped into a cake batter “to give it some texture.”
-Hey, news flash, genius: The texture of cake is soft, spongy and cake-like.
-It’s not cake-like with hidden, errant little granules of hard, sharp fragments that get caught between your teeth and tear your gums and hurt the top of your mouth because you were biting through a giant mouthful of cake and, frankly, expected no resistance from the local peasantry.
+My problem is with stealth nuts: that half a cup of chopped pecans that you dumped into a cake batter “to give it some texture.”
+Hey, news flash, Paula Deen: The “texture” of cake is soft, spongy and cake-like.
+It’s not cake-like with hidden, errant granules of hard, sharp fragments that get caught between your teeth and tear your gums and hurt the top of your mouth because you were biting through a giant mouthful of cake and, frankly, expected no resistance from the local peasantry.

 Who’s idea was that, in the first place?
-“Oh, this chocolate cake is so delicious!
-I think it would be even better if I dumped a cup of bitter pecans into it.”
-Honestly, I don’t know how these things got started, but they need to come to a screeching halt, here and now.
+“Oh, this chocolate cake is so moist and delicious!
+But you know, what would make it even better is if I dumped a clump of chopped pecans into it.”
+Honestly, I don’t know how these things got started, but the line must be drawn HEEAH!

 Some of you are hovering over your keyboards now.
 I can sense it.
 You can’t wait to reply to this with some scathing rebuke.
 Let me see if I can’t head your objections off at the pass.